kermitt2/grobid-ner/Readme.md

 ## Purpose

-GROBID NER is a Named-Entity Recogniser based on the GROBID library ([grobid](https://github.com/kermitt2/grobid)), a text mining tool exploiting CRF.
+__grobid-ner__ is a Named-Entity Recogniser based on the GROBID library ([grobid](https://github.com/kermitt2/grobid)), a text mining tool exploiting CRF.
 The installation of GROBID is necessary.

-GROBID NER has been developed more specifically for the purpose of supporting the disambiguation and resolution of the entities against knowledge bases such as Wikidata.
+__grobid-ner__ has been developed more specifically for the purpose of supporting the disambiguation and resolution of the entities against knowledge bases such as Wikidata.
+The project comes with a NER model for English with 27 named entity classes and its corresponding dataset, all CC-BY.
+The high number of classes is motivated to help further entity disambiguation and to bring more entities than the usual datasets.

 For a description of the NER, installation, usage and other technical features, see the [documentation](http://grobid-ner.readthedocs.io/en/latest/).